 LSAT Tip #7- Manage Stress and Stay Healthy

-Future law students tend to be the type that take things seriously, but there are limits to how much you should obsess over your LSAT prep.
+Future lawyers tend to be the type that of students who take things seriously, but there are limits to how much you should obsess over your LSAT prep.
 When you aren’t actually doing prep work, make sure you get your mind off the test.
 Exercise is a great way to distract yourself while giving your brain a serious boost.
-Also check out our full post on managing stress before the LSAT.
+Also, check out our full post on managing stress before the LSAT.

 Staying healthy by eating right, exercising, and getting plenty of sleep is key to success.
 Remember that LSAT prep should never be coming out of your sleep time.

 LSAT Tip #8- Build Test-Taking Stamina by Taking Full Simulated Prep Test

 One of the most important LSAT tips on this list: DO PLENTY OF FULL, TIMED PREPTESTS.
 The latter part of your test prep, especially the last month, is all about building stamina so that you don’t run out of steam on test day.
 Being the best short-distance LSAT taker in the world is going to be no help if you are totally zoned out by section 5.
 Maintaining focus for the entire time requires training.
 Do this by simulating testing conditions and doing LSAT preptests in five full sections.
 Note LSATs are only published in four sections (the experimental section is omitted) add the fifth section by taking one from an older test that you have not used yet.

 LSAT Tip #9- Visit The Testing Center Before Test Day